 3103F.4.2.2 Earthquake motions from USGS maps.
-Earthquake ground motion parameters can be obtained directly from the US Seismic Design Maps tool available at the USGS website (<http://earthquake.usgs.gov/designmaps/us/application.php>) for the site condition(s) appropriate for the MOT site and the selected probability of exceedance.
-For this purpose, select the "2013 ASCE 41" as the design code reference document (based on 2008 USGS hazard data available), "Custom" under the Earthquake Hazard Level option, required Probability of Exceedance (in 50 years), and appropriate Site Soil Classification(s) for the MOT site.
+Earthquake ground motion parameters can be obtained directly from the US Seismic Design Maps tool available at the USGS website (<http://earthquake.usgs.gov>) for the site condition(s) appropriate for the MOT site and the selected probability of exceedance.
+For this purpose, select the ASCE/SEI 41 [3.1] as the design code reference document, and specify the appropriate custom parameters, including but not limited to, location, required Probability of Exceedance (in 50 years), and appropriate Site Soil Classification(s) for the MOT site.
 The USGS tool directly provides the peak ground and spectral accelerations for the selected hazard level and site condition(s).

 The alternative method of obtaining earthquake ground motion parameters, from the most current USGS data for selected hazard level and site condition(s), is permitted.
-If needed, the data for appropriate probability of exceedance may be obtained using the procedure described in Chapter 1 of FEMA 356 [3.1], and corrected for the MOT site as discussed in Section 3103F.4.2.4 or Section 3103F.4.2.5.
+If needed, the data for appropriate probability of exceedance may be obtained using the procedure described in Chapter 1 of FEMA 356 [3.2], and corrected for the MOT site as discussed in Section 3103F.4.2.4 or Section 3103F.4.2.5.

 3103F.4.2.3 Earthquake motions from site-specific probabilistic seismic hazard analyses.
-Site-specific Probabilistic Seismic Hazard Analysis (PSHA) shall use appropriate seismic sources and their characterization, attenuation relationships, probability of exceedance, and site soil conditions.
+Site-specific Probabilistic Seismic Hazard Analysis (PSHA) shall use appropriate seismic sources and their characterization, attenuation relationships, probability of exceedance and site soil conditions.
 Site-specific PSHA shall be conducted by a qualified California registered civil engineer with a California authorization as a geotechnical engineer per Section 3102F.3.4.8.